Commercial real estate veterans know that their industry tends to overheat and then correct itself about every 10 years.

 There are still legs to this cycle and plenty of worthwhile opportunities remaining in the market.
 But commercial real estate veterans know that their industry tends to overheat and then correct itself about every 10 years.
 That is why many were on the lookout for a correction during the last few years prior to the pandemic, a decade after the GFC.
 That correction event may well be ahead of us still, however, because COVID-19 wasn’t it.

-Beau Jones is managing director of Client Services for the Americas at Trimont Real Estate Advisors
+Beau Jones is Senior Managing Director of Client Services at Trimont.

-Over its 30-year history Trimont has managed more than $550 Billion of debt and equity investments into commercial real estate, comprising more than 26,000 assets managed in 64 countries.
-Trimont is highly rated by Standard & Poor's, Fitch and Kroll and serves clients around the world from major offices in Atlanta, Dallas, Dublin, Kansas City, London, New York and Sydney.
+Over its 35-year history Trimont has managed more than $645 Billion of debt and equity investments into commercial real estate, comprising more than 26,400 assets managed in 66 countries.
+Trimont is highly rated by Standard & Poor's and Fitch, and reviewed by Kroll, and serves clients around the world from major offices in Atlanta, Dallas, Kansas City, London, New York and Sydney.